betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 *Part two of three about the Apollo Guidance Computer commemorating the 50th anniversary of the Moon landing.*

+In mid-2016, with the help of MIT as well as various retro-computing and software archeology enthusiasts, the AGC source code for the Apollo 11 mission went live on GitHub<sup>[7]</sup>.
+In all likelihood, it is the oldest *maintained* code on GitHub.
+It can even be compiled and run on the Virtual AGC<sup>[8]</sup>.
+Back in 1962, long before a single line of that code had been written, a bug in the guidance software for Mariner 1<sup>[1]</sup> forced it to self-destruct only 294 seconds after launch. ($18.5M (153M in 2019 dollars)).
+Investigations found the bug to have originated in the hand-written guidance equations upon which the software was based.
+An over-bar to indicate the use of *average* rather than *instantaneous* velocity was missing.

-The Guidance, Navigation and Control (GN&C)<sup>[3]</sup> system for Apollo was deemed so critical, it was the first contract NASA awarded only months after Kennedy's speech to congress announcing plans for a Moon landing<sup>[4]</sup>.
-So much of the initial focus was on the hardware that no one involved at the time, either at NASA or MIT, had any clue about the monumental software development task that lay ahead.
+The Guidance, Navigation and
+Control (GN&C)<sup>[3]</sup> system for Apollo was deemed so critical, it was the first contract NASA awarded only months after Kennedy's speech to congress announcing plans for a Moon landing<sup>[4]</sup>.
+So much of the initial focus was on the hardware that no one involved at the time, at NASA or MIT, had any clue about the monumental software development task that lay ahead. (work the dates in)

-Before a single line of code had been written, the consequences of failure were painfully demonstrated during the launch of Mariner 1<sup>[1]</sup>.
-A bug in the guidance software forced flight controllers to send it a self-destruct command 294 seconds after launch ($18.5M (153M in 2019 dollars)).
-Investigations revealed the same bug existed in several previous Ranger missions<sup>[6]</sup> but luckily did not manifest.
-Because Mariner had also suffered a non-critical hardware failure, the guidance software had taken a different logic path, one that had never been exercised previously.
-The bug was later found to have originated in the hand-written equations upon which the guidance software was based; a missing over-bar to indicate the use of average rather than instantaneous velocity.

-The complete GN&C system was much more than the computer.
-It involved the
+The present day HPC community will sympathize with many of the challenges the AGC software development team faced; tight memory constraints, tighter delivery deadlines, sufficient testing resoruces, auto documentation tools, software oversight committees, communications constantly evolving requirements, developing software of as yet unknown hardware, developing maintaining multiple lines of development, supporting multiple different architectures (block 1 and 2), improving processes,

+## The Integrated GN&C System

+The software was only the central component of an *integrated* collection of hardware that formed the while GN&C system.

-The biggest challenge was that all of these components were being developed almost simultaneously.
-Their size, weight, interfaces, performance characteristics and anticipated position within the spacecraft (which effects things like center of mass, torques, moments, angles, etc.), were constantly changing.
+The biggest challenge facing software developers was that all of these components were under development almost simultaneously.
+Their interfaces, performance characteristics size, weight and even anticipated position within the spacecraft (which effects things like center of mass, torques, moments, angles, etc.), were constantly changing throughout the early stages of development.
 In addition, NASA's expectations for what functions the GN&C system would perform were also expanding (requirements creep).
-A lot of the changes were motiviated for increased safety and optimizing the use of propellents.
+A lot of the changes were motiviated by increasing safety margins, optimizing the use of propellents.

 Viewed holistically, the GN&C system was a massive feedback control system.
 Th